alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 You also must make sure you:

 - keep records of animals’ age, sex, species, blood tests and diseases
-- employ an official veterinarian - contact your local APHA office (or DEARA in Northern Ireland) to find one
+- employ an official veterinarian - you can find one by asking at your local vet, or by emailing <ovteam@apha.gsi.gov.uk>

 ###Once your holding is approved

 Contact APHA to move animals from your holding.
-You’ll get an approval number to use on your animal health certificates.
+You’ll get an approval number to use on your export health certificates.

 Your holding must be inspected annually.
 You’ll normally be contacted by your RVL, but it’s your responsibility that the inspection takes place.